anubhutivyas/RL/docs/core-design/design-principles/index.md

 ---
 description: "Core architectural decisions and design principles that shape NeMo RL."
 tags: ["architecture", "design", "core", "foundation"]
-categories: ["core-architecture"]
+categories: ["design-principles"]
 ---

-# Core Architecture
+# Design Principles

 This section contains the fundamental architectural decisions and design principles that shape NeMo RL.
 These documents provide insights into the core abstractions, training backends, and parallelization strategies that enable scalable reinforcement learning.